 Q: When is an adapter better than a full rewrite?

-A: Use an adapter when the existing component works but its interface doesn’t match your needs—especially for stable legacy systems or third-party APIs you don’t control.
-If the component is buggy or lacks required features, a rewrite may be warranted.
+A: Use an adapter when the existing component works but its interface doesn’t match your needs, especially for stable legacy systems or third-party APIs you don’t control.
+If the component is buggy or lacks required features, a rewrite may be the right choice.

 Q: Do adapters add noticeable performance overhead?

-A: Adapters add a tiny overhead—an extra method call or a conversion step—but in most business applications this is negligible compared with network or I/O costs.
+A: Adapters add minimal overhead — an extra method call or a conversion step — and in most business applications this is negligible versus network or I/O costs.
 For latency-sensitive systems, benchmark the adapter.

-A: Write unit tests focusing on the mapping between Target and Adaptee.
-Mock the Adaptee where appropriate and include integration tests to ensure the adapter behaves correctly with the real dependency.
+A: Write unit tests focused on the mapping between Target and Adaptee.
+Mock the Adaptee when appropriate and include integration tests against the real dependency.

 AI writes code.You make it last.